singhalanirudh18/Lazy-Lock/Documentation/README.md

 ### 1.4 Bluetooth
 #### 1.4.1 Idea
+We will also use bluetooth to make the lock function smoothly.
+Using the RPi and specially designed commands on an app we can open and close the lock.
+We can also disable the other functionalities of gesture recognition and knock detection using the DND mode of the app until you turn it back on with app itself.
 #### 1.4.2 Components
+  1. Raspberry Pi
+  2. Blueterm Application and Android Studio
+  3. Mobile phone with bluetooth
+  4. Locking Mechanism
 #### 1.4.3 Working
+  1. We connect the RPi to our mobile phone via bluetooth.
+  2. After pairing and opening the specific app, simple command which when punched in the app are transmitted to the Rpi.
+  3. The RPi is coded (in Python) to comply to the commands and control the door over bluetooth.

 #### 1.4.4 Problems

 ## 2. Integration with Raspberry Pi